 Life Part 2 Meets the Retire Early Lifestyle

 Last week we had the pleasure of spending several days here in Xcalak, Mexico with Billy and Akaisha Kaderli of Retire Early Lifestyle fame.
 You may have heard of them.
-Their adventures have been chronicled on many television programs and numerous stories in prestigious publications have been written about them; and for good reason – their story is fascinating.
-After many years in the restaurant business, including owning the well regarded Luther’s in Santa Cruz, California (and for Billy several concurrent years in the brokerage business) Billy and Akaisha stepped back and evaluated their lives.
+Their adventures have been chronicled on many television programs and numerous stories in prestigious publications have been written about them; for good reason – their story is fascinating.
+After many years in the restaurant business, including owning the well-regarded Luther’s in Santa Cruz, California (and for Billy several concurrent years in the brokerage business) Billy and Akaisha stepped back and evaluated their lives.
 Although they did find their busy life rewarding they evaluated whether or not all of their hard work was helping them meet their goals.
 They decided that being anchored to a business and working 80 hour weeks wasn’t for them and they made a plan.
-Then at the age of 38 they sold their restaurant and retired to the tiny island of Nevis in the West Indies.
+Then at the age of 38, they sold their restaurant and retired to the tiny island of Nevis in the West Indies.

 It was great listening Billy and Akaisha’s stories of where they have been and their experiences along the way.
 Because they are such pioneers I know we still have a lot to learn.
 They are both extremely open and personable and their enthusiasm is infectious.
-It takes a great attitude to ride “chicken busses” through third world countries but they both just look upon that as part of the adventure.
+It takes a great attitude to ride “chicken buses” through third world countries but they both just look upon that as part of the adventure.
 To them it doesn’t really seem to matter how they get there, it is the fun along the way that matters.
 They instinctually know that “Attitude is the difference between an Ordeal and an Adventure”.

 One of my favorite stories was about their adventures in France.
 Since they are both inveterate foodies they wanted to peruse Michelin Guide starred restaurants during their six month stay.
-Not having the funds to both sleep in five star hotels and eat in top rated restaurants they decided what was most important to them and came up with a solution.
+Not having the funds to both sleep in five-star hotels and eat in top-rated restaurants they decided what was most important to them and came up with a solution.
 They would eat in the restaurants and sleep in campgrounds.
 I don’t know what it is like to be savoring a $300 meal knowing you are going to be sleeping in a tent later that evening but they did it many times over.
 I may have to try that someday.

 Since Billy is a certified French chef and has worked before in Five Star restaurants we put him to work more than once demonstrating his skills in the kitchen at Casa del Sol.
 It is hard combining ingredients that come on a food truck with other local ingredients to make a gourmet meal but he succeeded.
 Okay, having local lobster tails available didn’t hurt but his skill was the most essential ingredient.

 We look forward to meeting up with Billy and Akaisha one day soon.
-In the mean time we once again saw demonstrated it is not necessary to have a huge ton of possessions to live a life of class and grace.
+In the meantime, we once again saw demonstrated it is not necessary to have a huge ton of possessions to live a life of class and grace.
 I think that is a good lesson whether you stay in place or strive to see the world.